freestander/Coursera_Data_Science_Specialization/README.md

-# Coursera_Data_Science_Specialization
+# Coursera Data Science Specialization

 This repository contains the completed projects for the following courses in the Data Science Specialization offered by Johns Hopkins University.
-For more information, check out the website for the Data Science Specialization on [Coursera](https://www.coursera.org/specializations/jhu-data-science).
+For more information, check out the website for the Data Science Specialization on <a href="https://www.coursera.org/specializations/jhu-data-science/" target="_blank">Coursera</a>.

 - Getting and Cleaning Data
 - Exploratory Data Analysis